markvilar/sennet/README.md

-# zedutils
+# sennet
-zedutils is a library of utility functions for the ZED and ZED Mini. zedutils is built on the [ZED SDK 3.0](https://www.stereolabs.com/docs/api/).

 ## Requirements
-The requirements of zedutils are:
+The requirements are:
-- ZED SDK 3.X (available for Windows 10 and Ubuntu 16/18)
-  - CUDA 9.X/10.X (dependent on the ZED SDK installation)
-- C++17 compiler (gcc 7.X+, clang 8.X+)
 - Boost 1.72.0
+- C++17 compiler (gcc 7 or higher, clang 8 or higher)
+- ZED SDK 3.0 (available for Windows 10 and Ubuntu 16/18)
+- CUDA 10.2

 ## Configuring, building and testing
 To update submodules: